 Parsing is the process of dividing data into smaller pieces of information for easier storage and manipulation.
 Since every log file consists of various pieces of data, the goal of log file parsing is to recognize similar structures and allow for grouping the information by those structures.
 For instance, identifying all timestamps within a log file and gathering logs from a certain timeframe, or tracking one user’s activity only.

 With the rise of data science, companies are starting to understand that the data they store may contain valuable information.
 Data analytics encompasses several processes such as cleansing and transforming data with the goal to create a data model that can predict certain behavior, help make business decisions, or provide new information.
 For example, analyzing customer logs of a business could predict certain behavior (for example: customers are more likely to make a purchase on Friday), help make a business decision (deciding to target a different type of audience in the next marketing campaign), or provide new information (for example: most buyers are females aged 20-40).

 How Are Log Management Tools Used?

 While it is possible to perform all aforementioned steps of log management on one’s own, it is a time-consuming process that requires a lot of customization and planning.
 Handling log management without logging tools is similar to programming from scratch instead of utilizing existing libraries and scripts - doable, but wasteful in terms of time and resources.
-On the other hand, if you truly have a need for logging without tools, there are some good tutorials out there, such as the in-depth Python logging tutorial.

 Log management tools encompass all parts of the log management process allowing you to have control of the way it is performed.
 Since no two systems are 100% alike, every log management solution lets you choose the way you want to store your log data.
 One of the greatest advantages is the advanced level of analytics and visualization that gives users a better insight into their data.